Ogdensburg, New York: History

-The earliest European settlement in the area was a French mission, built by Abbé Picquet in 1749 as part of the colony of New France in North America.
-Located near the mouth of the Fleuve Oswegache (Oswegatchie River), he named it Fort de La Présentation (Fort of the Presentation).
+The earliest European settlement in the area was a French mission named Fort de La Présentation (Fort of the Presentation), built by Abbé Picquet in 1749 as part of the colony of New France.
 The mission attracted Native Americans for the fur trade, many of whom settled in the village and converted to Catholicism.
 Mostly Onondaga, the converted Iroquois at the mission became known to the French as Oswegatchie after their transliterated name for the river.
 By 1755, there were 3,000 Iroquois living at the mission settlement.
-By comparison, Montreal had only 4,000 residents at the time.
-It was bordered by a mission village, Kahnewake, located on the south side of the St. Lawrence River.

 The Oswegatchie became known as one of the Seven Nations of Canada.
 The residents were hostile to the encroachments of British colonists on their territory.
 During the 1750s and the French and Indian War, warriors from this fort allied with French officers in attacking British colonists in the Champlain, Mohawk and Ohio valleys.

 The city is near the site of the 1760 Battle of the Thousand Islands between British and French forces during the Seven Years' War (known in the later United States as the French and Indian War.)
-Both sides made use of Indian allies.
 After the British victory in the war, France ceded its land in Canada and east of the Mississippi to England.

-The English renamed this installation as Fort Oswegatchie, after the native name for the river (and as the English transliterated the French into English phonetic spelling).
+The English renamed this installation as Fort Oswegatchie, after the native name for the river.
 As with the other mission settlements, the British did not disturb the relationship of the Oswegatchie, as they called the native people, and their Catholic priests.
 The British considered this community part of Lower Canada or Quebec province.
 The village remained under British rule until 1796 following the American Revolutionary War.
-With the northern border redefined by Jay's Treaty, the settlement became part of United States territory, which extended to the south shore of the St. Lawrence River in this area up to Cornwall, Ontario where the border followed the 45th parallel to the east along a latitude line.
+With the northern border redefined by Jay's Treaty, the settlement became part of United States territory.